Cprudhomme/2021-nouveau_media-projet/markdown.md

         - Tiger

 #### Numbered bulleted list:
-Numbered bulleted lists are created by using a number, followed by a point and a space.
+Numbered bulleted lists are created by using a number, followed by a dot and a space.

 *Examples:*
 ````